 Please read the following terms and conditions carefully.
-By using Vertigo XG documentation, you agree to the following terms and conditions.
+By using the Vertigo XG documentation, you agree to the following terms and conditions.

-Grass Valley, A Belden Brand ("Grass Valley") hereby grants permission and license to owners of Vertigo XG to use their product manuals for their own internal business use.
-Manuals for Grass Valley, A Belden Brand products may not be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying and recording, for any purpose unless specifically authorized in writing by Grass Valley, A Belden Brand.
+Grass Valley hereby grants permission and license to owners of the Vertigo XG to use their product manuals for their own internal business use.
+Manuals for Grass Valley, A Belden Brand products may not be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying and recording, for any purpose unless specifically authorized in writing by Grass Valley.

-This manual may have been revised to reflect changes made to the product during its manufacturing life.
+A Grass Valley manual may have been revised to reflect changes made to the product during its manufacturing life.
 Thus, different versions of a manual may exist for any given product.
 Care should be taken to ensure that one obtains the proper manual version for a specific product serial number.

-Information in this document is subject to change without notice and does not represent a commitment on the part of Grass Valley, A Belden Brand.
+Information in this document is subject to change without notice and does not represent a commitment on the part of Grass Valley.